Note the name of 18 quick-growing Fall Vegetables to Plant in Containers for a bountiful harvest in limited space.

 4. Green Onions

-Not just in the fall, you can grow green onions, continuously, year-round.
+Not just in the fall, you can grow green onions continuously, year-round.
 As you are harvesting them early, they are ready in about 3-4 weeks when planted from onion sets.
 The mild flavor makes them an excellent addition to soups, pasta, salads, omelets, and stews.
 Learn everything about growing green onions here.

 Whether you talk about the taste or vitamin content, homegrown lettuce surpasses store-bought any day.
 Being a cool-season crop, it can grow in fall easily.
-Plant it minimum eight weeks before the frost for fall lettuce.
+Plant it a minimum of eight weeks before the frost for fall lettuce.
 It can tolerate light frost as well!
 Learn how to grow lettuce here.

 It’s a descendant of wild cabbage and belongs to the same species as kale and cabbage with a flavor similar to a turnip.
-If you are looking a fall crop, sow seeds in mid-summer or late summer–in July or August.
+If you are looking for a fall crop, sow seeds in mid-summer or late summer–in July or August.
 In a hot climate, you can grow it in winters as well.

 Timing is most crucial if you are looking to have a fall harvest for peas.
-Give peas 8-12 weeks before the first frost to grow, mid to late summer should be a good time.
+Give peas 8-12 weeks before the first frost to grow; mid to late summer should be a good time.
 Check out our detailed article on growing peas here.

 This root vegetable is easy to grow, and you can plant it in both the spring and fall.
-The good time to sow the seeds for fall planting is at least 4-6 weeks before first fall frost.
+The good time to sow the seeds for fall planting is at least 4-6 weeks before the first fall frost.
 Radishes tend to bolt in hot weather, so make sure to plant it in moderate temperature ranges.
 See how to grow radish in pots here!

 It’s another name, “Rocket” is quite popular as well.
 This salad green is a member of the mustard family, which is why it has a zap of peppery flavor.
 For harvest in fall, plant it in late summer and early fall.
 The green grows quickly and is ready for picking in just 4-6 weeks salads.